 Surprisingly, there are many benefits to using custom wooden crates, such as custom sizing, better protection, and cost-efficiency.
-Custom sized wood crates allow you to ship whatever no matter the shape, size, or weight of your item.
-Wood Crates can be used to protect high-valued and fragile items, such as furniture, automotive parts, motorcycles, medical equipment, or other big/bulky products.
+Custom-sized wood crates allow you to ship whatever you want, regardless of your item’s shape, size, or weight.
+Wood Crates can protect high-valued and fragile items, such as furniture, automotive parts, motorcycles, medical equipment, or other big/bulky products.

-Wooden crates are also known to be more cost efficient in the long haul.
-Not only is wood the second cheapest material you can use to secure items for transportation, but it is also eco-friendly and can be reused.
-Wooden crates can also help reduce transportation and storage costs, if you need to store item(s) for long term.
+Wooden crates are also known to be more cost-efficient in the long haul.
+Not only is wood the second cheapest material for securing items for transportation, but it is also eco-friendly and can be reused.
+Wooden crates can also help reduce transportation and storage costs if you need to store item(s) for the long term.

 How to Build a Wood Crate: Tools / Supplies needed

-To build a wood crate, you will need some materials, such as plywood panels ¼” or 3/8”, several 1×4’s or 2×4’s or 4×4’s depending on the weight of the item being shipped.
+To build a wood crate, you will need some materials, such as plywood panels ¼” or 3/8”, several 1×4’s or 2×4’s or 4×4’s depending on the item’s weight.
 The number of materials you will need will depend on the size of your crate.
-(For example; a crate that is 40”x46”x26”, you will use 8ft.
+(For example, for a crate that is 40”x46”x26”, you will use 8ft.
 2×4’s.
 For smaller and lightweight crates, you may want to use 1×4’s).

-Before you get the materials necessary for your wood crate you need to determine the dimensions of the item you need to crate.
-Add about 4 inches to all the parameters to allow for space once the item is wrapped and cushioned.
-Once materials are purchased and properly sized to measurements needed, you are ready to build.
+Before you get the materials necessary for your wood crate, you need to determine the dimensions of the item you need to crate.
+Add about 4 inches to all the parameters to allow space once the item is wrapped and cushioned.
+You are ready to build once the materials are purchased and adequately sized to the needed measurements.

 You will need the following tools to help build the wood crate.